What is a Tax Haven?

 Top Companies that Benefit from Tax Havens

-- Goldman Sachs – It holds $28.6 billion offshore and uses the Bermuda as a tax haven.
+- Goldman Sachs – It holds $28.6 billion offshore and uses Bermuda as a tax haven.

-- Some of the 50 biggest U.S. companies that stashed $1.6 trillion offshore include Microsoft, IBM, General Electric, Pfizer, Exxon Mobil, Chevron, Walmart
+- Some of the 50 biggest U.S. companies that have stashed approximately $1.6 trillion offshore include Microsoft, IBM, General Electric, Pfizer, Exxon Mobil, Chevron, Walmart

 The Panama Papers